lkilpatrick/gitstream-mkdocs/docs/20_cm-schema.md

 | `manifest`         | Y        | Map     | The manifest section root                |
 | `manifest.version` | Y        | String  | Specify the `.cm` spec version: 0.1, 1.0 |

-The manifest fields is used a version to parse the `.cm` file, so if breaking chnages are introdcued to the parser - older automation are still supported.
+The manifest fields is used a version to parse the `.cm` file, so if breaking changes are introduced to the parser - older automation are still supported.

 ### `checks` section